-These 40 low-carb snacks for weight loss are quick, easy and affordable.
-We’ve included vegan vegetarian and gluten-free options, so there’s truly something for everyone.
+These 20 easy low-carb snacks for weight loss are quick, straightforward and affordable.
+We’ve included vegan, vegetarian and no-cook options, so there’s truly something for everyone.

 You’ve planned a whole week of meals, done a major food shop and packed your kitchen with veggies, healthy fats and protein.
 It’s official; you’re ready to ditch processed carbs and embark on a new low-carb way of eating.

 But wait.
 Snacks.
 What about low-carb snacks?
 Don’t panic.
 While a packet of crisps from your snack cupboard or a handful of sweets from the office stash won’t suit your new low-carb lifestyle, there are so many tasty and healthy low-carb snack ideas to try.

 These easy low-carb snacks for weight loss will keep you feeling fuller for way longer than your average carb-loaded bag of crisps or granola bar.
 And if that’s not enough, low-carb snacks pack a much greater nutritional punch and prevent those dreaded hunger-inducing blood sugar crashes.
 Winner!